cmabuza/SpotZA/README.md

 ## Contact
 For any questions or inquiries, please contact claudiamabuza0@gmail.com.

-Enjoy exploring South African music with the Full-Stack Spotify App!
+Enjoy exploring South African music with the SpotZA!